Fundamentals of Engineering Exam

 The Fundamentals of Engineering (FE) Exam is the first step for civil engineering students to attain a Professional Engineer (PE) license.
 The exam is offered online via test centers and students will be able to schedule this exam at a time and location that is convenient.

 Engineering students who are within 12 months of graduating are eligible to take the FE Exam.
-Application and Instructions can be found on the College of Engineering’s Forms page which is updated regularly.

 The FE is a 6 hour exam which focuses on all areas of civil engineering.
 Students may review specific content of the exam on the NCEES website.
 To assist students in preparing for this exam, Virginia Tech offers a 2 credit, online, pass/fail review class.
 This course will review the general engineering content for the exam and has specific civil engineering problems.
 The course is ESM 4404 ~ Fundamentals of Professional Engineering, which is offered during the spring semester only.
 These credits will not count towards a student’s engineering degree, as the course duplicates material learned in other coursework at Virginia Tech.